VijaySharvesh/sample/story.md

 I was roaming in forest all alone insearch of the one piece .
-Suddenly
+Suddenly bear came and jump on him